newmen93/termux-ndk/README.md

 we only need to build llvm toolchain, then replace the llvm in the NDK. of course you can build the whole NDK, use checkbuild.py, but the source code is too huge.

+For more details information, please refer to docs/Toolchains.md

 ##### [download r21](https://github.com/Lzhiyong/termux-ndk/releases)

 ####  How to build